rafaeldelboni/helix-jsdom-portfolio-mantine/README.md

-# helix-jsdom-portfolio
+# helix-jsdom-portfolio-mantine

-A simple project to setup jsdom, portfolio with helix and shadow-cljs.
+A simple project to setup and evaluate mantine, jsdom, portfolio, helix and shadow-cljs.

+## TODO
+- [ ] Fix weird bug on portfolio + mantine css

 ## How to use
 ```bash